Public Land Access

 Montana's Access Challenge

-• Over 3 million acres of public land are "landlocked" by surrounding private property.
+• Over 3 million acres of public land are landlocked by surrounding private property.

 Block Management Program